 should make things more reproducible

-This pipline can be used to run analyses in a structured way.
+This pipline can be used to run analyses in a structured way, and stores configurations and results in a database.

-the user writes a minimal configuration file which contains only the following information:
+the user writes a minimal plan file which contains only the following information:

 - "how do I get the data?", by providing a dataloader